 This is a major factor that gets lost in the process but has a major financial consideration.
 When investing in used machinery and equipment, be sure to factor in any potential moving and relocation costs.
 For example; a process line or a large press, a major consideration is who will disassemble and reassemble them.

 Think about your current facility’s floor plan.
 Can your current plant or facility layout support the incoming machinery?
-Will existing machinery need to be relocated to another area or building to accommodate the new addition(s)?
+Will existing machinery be relocated to another area or building to accommodate the new addition(s)?

 Published July 15, 2019